OpenNebula/docs/source/management_and_operations/references/vnet_template.rst

 | ``SEARCH_DOMAIN``        | Default search domains for DNS resolution.            |
 +--------------------------+-------------------------------------------------------+

-These attributes can be established in the Virtual Network Template and also in the VM Template NIC section.
+These attributes can be set in the (in precedence order): VM Template NIC section, Address Range (AR) and Virtual Network Template.

 .. _vnet_template_interface_creation: